LITTLE JOE AND THE

 January 28, 2002

-This story is inspired by and based on the children=s story by Judith Viorst entitled Alexander and the Terrible, Horrible, No Good, Very Bad Day.
+story by Judith Viorst entitled Alexander and the Terrible, Horrible, No Good,

 Six-year-old Little Joe Cartwright yawned and stretched his small arms and legs, savoring the last few minutes in his comfortable bed before getting up and beginning his morning chores.
 The warm sun streaming through the window felt good on his bare legs and feet.
 Joe pushed himself up into a sitting position then reached over to retrieve his beloved teddy bear, Bo, who had somehow managed to creep over to the other side of his double bed.
 He pulled the teddy bear close to his chest, gave it a squeeze and a kiss then placed it on his pillow.
 To his surprise, when he tried to release the toy, he found his hand was firmly stuck to the bear.